aniakonie/My_Sound_Archive_Django/README.md

 2. Install poetry to set up a virtual environment:<br>
     `pip install poetry`
+    Change poetry configuration so that the virtual environments will be installed in the project folder:
+    `poetry config virtualenvs.in-project true`

 3. Navigate to the project directory containing the `pyproject.toml` file and create a virtual environment with the following command:<br>
     `poetry install`<br>